 We see the technology-driven change ahead to be evolutionary, not revolutionary, and this is why:

 We know that, generally speaking, new technologies can bring significant, pervasive changes to consumer behaviors and even entire industries.
-While the concept of disruption gets a lot of play these days, the reality is that, in most cases, the adoption, application and pervasive effects of technology can be measured in decades, as the technology matures and applications get better aligned to demand.
+While the concept of disruption gets a lot of play these days, the reality is that, in most cases, the adoption, application and pervasive effects of technology can be measured in fairly long periods, as the technology matures and applications get better aligned to demand.

 Some examples: Mobile technology goes back to the 1970s.
 The first digital camera prototype was built (at Kodak!) in 1975.
 The combination of the two took no less than 20 years.